TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 _[] temp = ...
 ```

-5. Clashes with `var` and seems to be wierd
+5. Clashes with `var` and seems to be wierd.

 ```csharp
 _ temp = ...